microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 ![Cloning Stages](images/releases-clone-stages.png)

 The artifact that is used can be an ACR resource or an Azure Pipeline Build.
+If you would like to set it up using an ACR, there are some detailed instructions available [here](#Create-a-service-connection-to-ACR).
 Here, we are triggering the Release off of another Azure Pipeline Build, and enabling continuous deployment trigger.

 ![Artifacts](images/artifact-build.png)